Adopted: May 13, 2019

 - Assistance in connecting to community-based medical services;

-- Placing temporary limitations on an individual’s access to certain University facilities or activities;
+- Placing temporary limitations on an individual’s access to certain Duke facilities or activities;

-- Work schedule or job assignment modifications, including suspending employment with or without pay consistent with any applicable written procedures (for University positions);
+- Work schedule or job assignment modifications, including suspending employment with or without pay consistent with any applicable written procedures (for Duke positions);

 - Information about and/or assistance with obtaining personal protection orders;